New around here?

 Note: If you are creating a photo book, don’t forget to account for any additional pages you add!
 You can find details on additional pricing in the product details.

 As you’re working on these close friends and family gifts, favorite the photos you find for other recipients.
 Make albums on your phone, and upload them into folders on your computer.
+Keep things easy by creating subfolders using a hierarchy system like “Holiday > Family > Mom.”
 Your future self will thank you.
-Pro-tip: name these albums and folders with a hierarchy system like “Holiday 2020 > Family > Mom.”

 To give your photos a little extra love and achieve the look you want (and want to gift!), take a look at our guide to editing your photos.
 We recommend editing as you find any favorites, just in case they make their way into a photo gift.